Pauline's Guide to Homeschooling in PA

 The Pennsylvania home education law requires that you create a portfolio for your home educated child.

 There is much controversy about a number of the items required in the portfolio.
-General practice varies widely, from evaluator to evaluator, and school district to school district.
+General practice varies widely.
 On this page I express my opinion, which may vary from that of your evaluator, and/or school district.
 I strongly suggest that you read The Law for yourself and read a number of interpretations before you decide what approach your family will be using.

 Generally speaking, the portfolio tells a story of your child's homeschooling year.
 There are MANY WAYS to do a portfolio, and every one will be different because there's a different story to tell.
 The important thing is to not feel bullied or pressured about it (as much as possible) and to find a way to comply with The Law that suits YOU and what you do and how you do it.